-- A. Yes, in principle, noting: - The country must be a member of the Blue Charter Action Group under which this proposed project best fits.
-A list of Action Group members is at the very end of this document (Annex 2).
-More information on joining Action Groups can be found here.
-Countries can join Action Groups before or after applying (a letter from a minister or senior official to the Secretariat is sufficient); - The country must be fully up to date in meeting its Commonwealth membership obligations i.e. not in breach of the 'Abuja Guidelines' (we will inform the Government representative if their country is in arrears); - A single country may receive up to four awards in a 12-month period.
+- A. For each intake, a country may submit up to three applications for each Action Group theme, up to five applications in total. - However, a single Government may receive only up to four separate grants / awards in a 12-month period.
 If more than four Project Incubator applications are approved in principle, the country must choose which ones will be actioned; - If a country is involved in multi-country applications (see below), we may in some cases waive the four-award limit outlined in the bullet above.

-9. How many countries may be involved?
+10. How many countries may be involved?